southcentralcommunity/southcentralcommunity.github.io/index.md

 ## We need your HELP!

-### Know of groups/events that we are missing?
-Are we missing an event or group?
-Open an issue on our [GitHub site](https://github.com/southcentralcommunity/southcentralcommunity.github.io/issues) and we will review.
+### Are we missing an event or group?

+ - Open an issue on our [GitHub site](https://github.com/southcentralcommunity/southcentralcommunity.github.io/issues)
+ - or email me, shawn@shawnweisfeld.com

 ### Share the info